 Whilst football was being used as a political ... 'football', Dresden were left with a skeleton squad and soon plummeted down the leagues, playing in the fourth tier Bezirksliga by 1957.
 They recovered over the course of the next decade however and during the 1970s rose again to become the most popular club in the country, winning five league titles and two cups as they battled Saxony rivals 1.FC Magdeburg for Oberliga supremacy.
 During this period they also established themselves as a force in European football with the likes of Juventus, FC Porto, Benfica and Liverpool all visiting the Rudolf Harbig Stadion.
 Dresden's return to prominence was once again too much for poor old Herr Miele and the story goes that he marched into the Dresden dressing room and announced with a degree of contempt that Dynamo Berlin would become champions from now on.
 His prophecy came true amidst rumours of bribes and corruption as the capital club subsequently won ten consecutive titles between 1979-1988.
 Dresden were the biggest losers finishing league runners-up on half a dozen occasions and the ill-feeling they share with many other former GDR clubs towards Dynamo Berlin remains to this day.

 Despite league title wins in 1989 and 1990, the winds were changing and long before the riches of modern day football, Dresden, along with other clubs in the former East Germany, struggled to compete financially with their western counterparts following reunification.
-Despite tumbling down to the fourth tier by the turn of the century however, 'The Beast from the East' survived the hardships of the post-reunification years thanks in no small part to its huge fanbase and Dresden fans will be hoping that its only a matter of time before Dynamo Dresden finally returns to being the club it once was.
+Despite tumbling down to the fourth tier by the turn of the century however, 'The Beast from the East' survived the hardships of the post-reunification years thanks in no small part to its huge following and fans will be hoping that it will only be a matter of time before Dynamo Dresden finally return to being the force they once were.

 Ground Name: Rudolf Harbig Stadion

 Built: 2007 - 2009